oprydai/notes/README.md

 The Notes application has been successfully built and installed as a system package on Ubuntu.
 You can now:

 - **Launch**: Search for "Notes" in your applications menu or run `notes` from terminal
-- **Features**: All requested features implemented including drag & drop, auto-save, and Obsidian-like editor
+- **Features**: All requested features implemented including drag & drop, auto-save, and clean plain text editor
 - **Package**: Professional .deb package with proper system integration
 - **Documentation**: Complete build and usage instructions included below